Rob Dickson: Season One

 Dickson directed documentaries such as The Passion to Play, Shane Crawford Exposed and The Essence of The Game.

 Tragically, Rob lost his life alongside his five-year-old son Byron in 2009 due to a car accident while holidaying in South Africa.
 His eight-year-old son Gabriel lost his life four days after due to injuries sustained in the crash.

 The former Australian Ironman surf life saving champion, appeared on the Seven Network's Australian Celebrity Survivor: Vanuatu, in 2006.
 Competing against 11 other celebrities for a cash prize of $100,000 to donate to a charity of choice.

 Leech won despite twist elimination, he made his way back in the game, returning and taking home an extra $95,000 for his chosen Ride Aid charity.
 He used the money to generously build two schools in North Cambodia.

 He is now enjoying life in the Northern Beaches with his adoring wife and two daughters.
 Him and his family advocate for defibrillators availability when playing golf.

 Kristie Bennett: Season three

-Last year Bennett spoke out about the seriously damaging effects of being a reality TV star.
+Bennett previously spoke out about the seriously damaging effects of being a reality TV star.
 Explaining on Instagram, the challenges of Survivor took a serious mental and physical toll on her health.

 The reality star said, "and no 'we did not sign up for that' we signed up with courage and determination to chase our dreams.
 Not have our mental health destroyed."